Skip to content

 A dramatic change of direction

-For the first time, the force would be initiating change through dialogue rather than broadcast command.
+For the first time, the Force would be initiating change through dialogue rather than broadcast command.
 The conversation would start on the frontline and flow upwards towards the leadership.

 This was unheard of in a force that historically relied on top-down, directive communications.
 But the leadership was ready to try something new, and the science backed our approach: people respond far better to change if it’s done with them instead of ‘to’ them.